 We have a pipeline of development programs targeting immune-related disorders, pain, inflammation, coagulopathies and disorders of the central nervous system.
-We have the following six clinical-stage programs in our pipeline: (1) our lead MASP-2 antibody OMS721, which is in a Phase 2 clinical program in patients with complement-mediated thrombotic microangiopathies, or TMAs; (2) our Phase 2 program evaluating our lead phosphodiesterase 10, or PDE10, inhibitor OMS824 for the treatment of Huntington's disease, which is currently suspended pending further evaluation of an observation from a nonclinical study in rats and for which we recently submitted to the FDA a package of nonclinical materials requested by the agency, seeking to re-initiate the OMS824 Phase 2 Huntington's and schizophrenia programs; (3) our Phase 2 program evaluating OMS824 for the treatment of schizophrenia, which is also currently suspended pending such further evaluation; (4) our PharmacoSurgery product candidate OMS103 for reducing inflammatory pain following arthroscopic partial meniscectomy, which has completed one Phase 3 trial in patients undergoing this procedure; (5) our PPAR $\gamma$ program in which two Phase 2 clinical trials have been conducted by our collaborators to evaluate a PPAR $\gamma$ agonist, alone or in combination with other agents, for treatment of addiction to opioids and to nicotine; and (6) our PharmacoSurgery product candidate OMS201 for use during urological procedures, including uroendoscopic procedures, which completed a Phase 1/Phase 2 clinical trial in 2010 and is not currently in active clinical trials.
-OMS721 has received Orphan Drug designation for the prevention (inhibition) of complement-mediated TMAs.
-OMS824 has received Orphan Drug designation for the treatment of Huntington's disease and Fast Track designation for the treatment of cognitive impairment in patients with Huntington's disease.
+We have the following six clinical-stage programs in our pipeline: (1) our lead MASP-2 antibody OMS721, which is in a Phase 2 clinical program in patients with complement-mediated thrombotic microangiopathies, or TMAs; (2) our Phase 2 program evaluating our lead phosphodiesterase 10, or PDE10, inhibitor OMS824 for the treatment of Huntington's disease, which is currently suspended pending further evaluation of an observation from a nonclinical study in rats and for which we recently submitted to the FDA a package of nonclinical materials requested by the agency, seeking to re-initiate the OMS824 Phase 2 Huntington's and schizophrenia programs; (3) our Phase 2 program evaluating OMS824 for the treatment of schizophrenia, which is also currently suspended pending such further evaluation; (4) our PharmacoSurgery product candidate OMS103 for reducing inflammatory pain following arthroscopic partial meniscectomy, which has completed one Phase 3 trial in patients undergoing this procedure; (5) our PPARQ program in which two Phase 2 clinical trials have been conducted by our collaborators to evaluate a PPARQ agonist, alone or in combination with other agents, for treatment of addiction to opioids and to nicotine; and (6) our PharmacoSurgery product candidate OMS201 for use during urological procedures, including uroendoscopic procedures, which completed a Phase 1/Phase 2 clinical trial in 2010 and is not currently in active clinical trials.
+OMS721 has received Orphan Drug designation for the treatment of Huntington's disease and Fast Track designation for the treatment of cognitive impairment in patients with Huntington's disease.

 In February 2015, we announced the completion of dosing of the low-dose cohort of patients in a Phase 2 clinical trial evaluating the efficacy and safety of OMS721 in treating thrombotic microangiopathies, or TMAs, including atypical hemolytic uremic syndrome, or aHUS.
 The second cohort of patients in the Phase 2 clinical trial, who received a higher dose than the first, has also completed treatment.
 All patients in each study cohort received OMS721, and improvements were observed across a wide range of markers of TMA disease activity.
 The study's safety committee has recommended that the trial advance to the third cohort at a dose higher than both the first and the second cohorts.
-Based on the clinical results from the first cohort in this trial, a European investigator requested that Omeros provide extended access to OMS721 for compassionate use in two of the investigator's patients with TMAs.
-This request has been approved by the presiding European regulatory authority and we have shipped OMS721 to continue treatment of these patients.
+Based on the clinical results from the first cohort in this trial, a European investigator requested that Omeros provide extended access to OMS721 for compassionate use in two of the investigator's patients.
+Similarly, based on the clinical results from the second cohort in this trial, another European investigator has requested that Omeros provide extended access to OMS721 for compassionate use in the investigator's patients.
+Similarly, based on the clinical results from the second cohort in this trial, another European investigator has requested that Omeros provide extended access to OMS721 for compassionate use in the investigator's patients.
 Similarly, based on the clinical results from the second cohort in this trial, another European investigator has requested that Omeros provide extended access to OMS721 for compassionate use in the investigator's patient with TMA.
 Efforts are underway in this second country to obtain the approvals necessary to make OMS721 available to the investigator for patient use.